What is "Artificial Grass"?

 The smallest lawn we will exchange is 300 sq/ft.

 We try to schedule our clients whenever works best for their schedule.
 We will book initial appointments as late as 8pm at a customer’s home.
 For the installation process, the typical installation is 2-3 business days depending on the size of the job.
-We recommend that these days are back-to-back during the week.
+It is best that these days are back-to-back during the week.

-All of our turf comes with a 15 year warranty with an option to extend.
+All of our turf comes with a 15 year warranty.

 All of our turf is great for pets.
 It simply needs to be occasionally rinsed off, pet urine will not affect the quality of the turf.

 How popular is synthetic grass for landscape and recreation use?

 Synthetic grass for landscape, golf and other recreation applications is the fastest growing segment of the synthetic turf market.
 Over 35 million square feet of synthetic grass for landscape and recreation use was installed in 2012.

 How is synthetic turf being used in the landscape and recreation market?

 Thousands of homes, businesses, golf courses, municipalities, parks and tourist attractions like Disneyland and Steve Wynn’s Las Vegas resorts have turned to synthetic grass.
 Artificial grass provides a lush, attractive landscape solution that requires minimal resources and maintenance while saving millions of gallons of water each year.
 It is also a smart way to beautify public spaces such as highway medians and airport landing strips that would otherwise be difficult and expensive to maintain.
 Synthetic grass reduces city maintenance costs, freeing tax dollars for other purposes.